PowerGridModel/power-grid-model-io/docs/converters/converter.md

 - **PGM JSON Converter:** Refer to the [PGM JSON Example](../examples/pgm_json_example.ipynb)
 - **VisonExcelConverter** and **GaiaExcelConverter:** Refer to the [Vision and Gaia Example](../examples/vision_gaia_example.ipynb)
-- **Pandapower Converter:** Converts [pandapower network](https://pandapower.readthedocs.io/en/stable/elements.html) which is a dictionary of dataframes to power-grid-model data.
+- **Pandapower Converter:** Converts [pandapower network](https://pandapower.readthedocs.io/en/stable/elements.html), which is a dictionary of dataframes, to power-grid-model data.

 Refer to [converters](../power_grid_model_io.md#converters) in API documentation for more details